DFE-Digital/register-trainee-teachers/app/views/guidance/withdraw_defer_reinstate_or_recommend_a_trainee.md

 When you sign into Register, you can defer or reinstate a trainee from within their trainee record.

+You can give more detail about why the trainee deferred, helping the Department for Education (DfE) to understand the reasons for deferral.

 You cannot defer or reinstate multiple trainees at the same time in Register.
-You can do so using the HESA service.
+You can do so using the Register API if you’re an accredited HEI provider.

 ## Recommend a trainee for QTS or EYTS